Priyanshii1511/CONCORDIA---A-real-time-chat-application/README.md

 3. Online status of users.
 4. Search a conversation.
 5. iOS notification sound.
-6. Avatar and Emoji for each user.<br/>
+6. Avatar and Emoji for each user.
 <br/>The .env contains:
 ```
 PORT